 Our volunteering roles and how you can get involved!

-If you are passionate about our mission and want to contribute positively to your local community, we would love to hear from you!
-At Foodprint, we are always looking for people to help with our Social Supermarket in Sneinton, as well as van drivers to collect surplus food from supermarkets and deliver to our local partners for our redistribution network.
+At Foodprint, we are always looking for people to help with our Social Supermarket in Sneinton, as well as van drivers to collect surplus food from supermarkets and deliver to our local partners as part of our redistribution network.

 Alternatively, if you feel you have another set of skills to offer, please do get in touch to see how you can help us benefit our community.
 We are looking for people who are enthusiastic about reducing food waste and making a difference!